 My never-ending battle during the winter is constantly cleaning out leaves and tree twigs from my neighbor’s yard.
 Invest in a good pool vacuum to save your sanity.

 Pool Owner Info #8: The fun

 Oh my god.
 I have ZERO regrets about getting a pool.
-It has brought me loads of happiness and made the hot New Orleans summers even better.
+It has brought me loads of happiness and improved the hot New Orleans summers.
 I’ve had pool parties and used it as a backdrop with lights for other fun events in my yard.
 It was a solid investment.

 Pool Owner info #9: Above or below ground

-A blow ground pool is going to start around $40k to install.
+A below-ground pool is going to start around $40k to install.
 An above-ground pool, after purchase and installation, will start around $2500.
 That’s a big difference!
 Also, if you get tired of being a pool owner, you can take the pool down.

 To make an above-ground pool look nicer, consider putting a deck or bar around it.
 The stereotypes of above-ground pools are waning since they are much more popular these days.